jaegertracing/documentation/content/docs/1.18/opentelemetry.md

 This integration will make all OpenTelemetry Collector features available in the Jaeger backend components.

 {{< warning >}}
-At the moment Jaeger OpenTelemetry components are experimental and the configuration and behavior can change.
+At the moment Jaeger OpenTelemetry binaries are experimental and the configuration or behavior can change.
 The current progress can be tracked via [issues tagged as `area/otel`](https://github.com/jaegertracing/jaeger/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fotel).
 {{< /warning >}}